calenwalshe/FIsearch/README.md

 ## Help

-If you have trouble doing something with BADS:
+If you have trouble doing something with FIsearch:

-- Check out the FAQ on the [Foveated Ideal wiki](https://github.com/calenwalshe/FIsearch/wiki);
 - Contact me at <calen.walshe@utexas.edu>, putting 'Foveated Ideal' in the subject of the email.
+- Wiki coming soon...

 ## Ports to other languages